-The group is undertaking a project in AAPL for a total cost of Rs 56 crores (excluding working capital cost and contingencies).
-The project is for setting up a flour mill in Hajipur, Bihar.
-The project is in advance stage of completion with majority of funding made through USL and equity from promoters/group.
-However, the project also has achieved financial closure and the debt is expected to be disbursed over the near term.
+The group is undertaking a project in AAPL, for setting up a flour mill in Hajipur, Bihar, for a total cost of Rs 56 crores (excluding working capital cost and contingencies) to be financed through debt of Rs.38 crore and rest through promoter funding.
 With COD expected over July 2022, timely execution of the project and commensurate ramp up will be closely monitored.